 This makes the GigaLaser stand out from its competitors.
 Near Infrared is significantly increasing the photo-therapeutic effect over the same treatment time and stimulate stressed cellular mitochondria to produce ATP at normalized levels, supercharging the natural healing process.

 Red light - 660 nm (LED) - 9000 mW.

-Absorbed mostly superficially from the tissue, is proved to provide a wide range of benefits: increase local micro-circulation, lymphatic drainage, collagen production and tissue repairing.
+Absorbed mostly superficially from the tissue and is proven to provide a wide range of benefits including increased local micro-circulation, lymphatic drainage, collagen production and tissue repair.